justchrister/kalt/README.md

 ## Coding practices
 - 100ms rule; Everything you do has to be completed in 100ms
+- 150px rule; the website should scale perfectly from 150px to 150 000px.
 - Do more, do better

 ### Stuff: